sabbirhossain-eng/library-pulse-client/README.md

 - [@website live link](https://library-pulse.web.app)

+### Unique Feature:
+- Dark-light mode
+- Marquee Category-related marquee is used in the banner section
+- Category-wise book list is shown.
+Added dark light mode theme and popular content section

 - Some of the features of the project are mentioned below

 - Added 4 pages to navbar.